sunlightsgy/MEmoR/README.md

 ```

 ## Datasets
 The MEmoR datasets are released on [onedrive](https://tinyurl.com/y6edozo5).
 You should download the License Agreement in this repo and send back to thusgy2012 at gmail.com.
-Once downloaded, please set a soft link to the MEmoR dataset
+Then you will get the password.
+Once downloaded, please set a soft link to the MEmoR dataset:

 ```
 ln -s /path/to/MEmoR data